 More than 12,500 ideas collected: Using multiple engagement strategies helped capture more than 12,500 inspirational and innovative ideas that reflect the rich diversity and creativity of our community.

 117 engagement opportunities: Community feedback was collected through 117 engagement opportunities.
-These included in-person engagement at multicultural events and activities, focus groups with non-English speakers, community presentations, an online open house, and more.
+These included in-person engagement at multicultural events and activities, focus groups with non-English speakers, community presentations, online open house in English and Spanish, and more.

-Youth engagement: Young people form nearly a third of the region's population and will be future THPRD stewards.
+Youth engagement: Young people form nearly a third of the region's population and will be future THPRD stewards -- including youth perspectives in this process was critical.
 Two high school VTF members led the co-creation of youth engagement strategies.
-Including youth perspectives in this process was critical.
-We achieved this through partnerships and presentations at nine Beaverton School District (BSD) schools and multiple THPRD afterschool programs to collect feedback from pre-school to high school-aged youth.
+The project team partnered and led classroom input sessions at nine Beaverton School District schools and multiple district afterschool programs to engage pre-school to high school-aged youth.

 Holding Ourselves Accountable